-New students can also drop into Lyra L1, Silks L1, and Active Flexibility.
+New students can also drop into Lyra L1, Aerial Silks Foundations, and Active Flexibility.

-Once you’ve taken at least three Pole Foundations classes you can also start taking Heels Choreography (Beg/Int).
+Once you’ve taken at least three Pole Foundations classes you can also start taking Heels Choreography (Beg/Int) and Pole Inversions Conditioning.

-If you have never taken class at SF Pole & Dance before you can take advantage of our new student special 3 class pack for $80 (1 month expiration from date of purchase).
+If you have never taken class at a Pole + Dance studio, you can take advantage of our new student special 3 class pack for $80 (1 month expiration from date of purchase).

 HOW DO I SIGN UP FOR A CLASS?